pratyush-pankaj/Django-Docker-4-Dummies/README.md

 load_dotenv()
 ```

-Install MySql client extention on vscode.
-And configure it to the running db.
-Host: host.docker.internal
-Port: 5504

 Then replace the commented things in settings.py in Databases settings
 ```bash
 "host.docker.internal"
 "5504"
 ```

+* Now install Remote Container extention for VS Code.
+And run the folder in the remote container.
+* Install MySql client extention on vscode.
+And configure it to the running db.
+    Host: host.docker.internal
+    Port: 5504
+* Rebuild the container from command pallet.
+* Good to go.
+Happy Coding and Debugging.

 ## Contact
 Pratyush Pankaj - https://www.linkedin.com/in/pratyushpankaj/ - https://github.com/ronnyrules